Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: Infinitesimal SUSY Deformations of

 Expressions $\tr(D_k\theta_{\alpha}\cdots \theta_{16}G)=\pr{x_k}\tr(\theta_{\alpha}\cdots \theta_{16}G)$ are total derivatives.
 Expressions $\tr(\theta_{1}\cdots \theta_{\gamma-1}D_k\theta_{\gamma+1}\cdots \theta_{16}G)$ are multiple supersymmetry transformations of total derivatives.
 Hence due to equation (\ref{E:supergaugetr}) $A\tr G$ is also a total derivative on the equations of motion for $\L_{SYM}.$

 The reader will recognize in (\ref{E:int}) a 10-dimensional analog of $\theta$-integration in theories admitting superspace formulation with manifest supersymmetries.

-The formula (\ref{E:fadjghjd}) is fairly general and works also for reduced theories.
-In particular the above considerations can be used to describe all infinitesimal deformations of YM theory reduced to a point.
+The above considerations can be used to describe all infinitesimal deformations of YM theory reduced to a point.
 Namely we have the following theorem. \begin{theorem} Every infinitesimal super Poincar\'e-invariant deformation of $\L_{SYM}$ reduced to a point is a linear combination of $ \L_{16}$ and a deformation having a form $A\tr(G)$, where $G$ is an arbitrary $\Spin(10)$-invariant combination of products of $A_i$ and $\chi^{\alpha}$. \end{theorem}

-To formulate the corresponding statement in case of unreduced $\L_{SYM}$ we should generalize the above consideration a little bit.
-We notice that infinitesimal deformation of $\L_{SYM}$ reduced to a point can be lifted to a deformation of unreduced $\L_{SYM}$ if it has the form $\tr \Lambda$ where $\Lambda$ is a gauge covariant local expression up to commutator terms that disappear under the sign of trace.
-The rule of turning a function of matrices $A_i, \chi^{\alpha}$ into a Lagrangian on a space of connections and spinors is simple.
-We formally replace $A_i$ by $\nabla_i $ and let $\chi$ to be $x$-dependent.
-By definition an infinitesimal deformation of the reduced theory is local if the above procedure succeeds and defines a Lagrangian.
-It is not hard to see that the Lagrangian is defined unambiguously.
-It is not true that all Lagrangians in the reduced theory give rise to a Lagrangian in ten dimensional theory.
-For example an expression $\tr A_iA_i$ would define a Lagrangian of reduced theory, but
+To formulate the corresponding statement in the case of unreduced $\L_{SYM}$ we should generalize the above consideration a little bit.
+We notice that infinitesimal deformation of $\L_{SYM}$ descends to a deformation of reduced $\L_{SYM}$ (we formally replace $\nabla_i $ by constant matrix $A_i$ and matrix function $\chi$ by a constant matrix).
+It is not true that all Lagrangians in the reduced theory can be lifted a Lagrangian in ten-dimensional theory (in other words not every Lagrangian of reduced theory descends from a Lagrangian of non-reduced theory).
+For example an expression $\tr A_iA_i$ defines a Lagrangian of reduced theory, but

 does not make sense as a ten-dimensional Lagrangian.